(also provided to parents and carers)

 - Certain information given to a court in proceedings concerning the child

-Subject access requests for all or part of the pupil’s educational record will be provided, free of charge, within 15 school days of a request.
+Subject access requests for all or part of the pupil’s educational record will be provided, free of charge, within 1 month of a request.
 Personal data about a child belongs to that child, and not the child’s parents.
 This is the case even where a child is too young to understand the implications of subject access rights.
 For a parent to make a subject access request, the child must either be unable to understand their rights and the implications of a subject access request, or have given their consent.

 The Information Commissioner’s Office, the organisation that upholds information rights, generally regards children aged 12 and above as mature enough to understand their rights and the implications of a subject access request.
 Therefore, most subject access requests from parents of pupils at our school may not be granted without the express permission of the pupil.